 5. Hall Sensor:

-Hall sensor in mobile enables the mobile to close the screen, or put mobile on ideal mode.
-It works by detecting a magnetic field, mostly it is used when there is a flip cover on mobile, that enables the phone to act according to the flip cover.
+Hall sensor in mobile enables the mobile to close the screen or put the mobile on ideal mode.
+It works by detecting a magnetic field, mostly it is used when there is a flip cover on a mobile, that enables the phone to act according to the flip cover.

 6. Magnetometer Sensor:

-A magnetometer is useful in navigation, maps, direction, the compass of the smartphone.
+A magnetometer is used in navigation, maps, direction, and the compass of the smartphone.
 As magnetometer sensor detects the magnetic field and easily locates the north pole direction.
 A magnetometer is also capable of detecting metal.

 7. Proximity Sensor:

-A proximity sensor is mainly useful in detecting the distance of mobile from the skin.
-Most touchscreen mobiles are laced with proximity sensor to avoid accidental operating of touchscreen during calls, as the mobile is held near the ear of the user the mobile puts touchscreen on standby mode with help of a proximity sensor.
+A proximity sensor is mainly useful in detecting the distance of a mobile from the skin.
+Most touchscreen mobiles are laced with proximity sensors to avoid accidental operation of the touchscreen during calls, as the mobile is held near the ear of the user the mobile puts the touchscreen on standby mode with help of a proximity sensor.

-Today smartphones have inbuilt thermometer sensors, with the help thermometer sensor mobile is enable to monitor the temperature of mobile and environment.
-This helps to display the temperature to the user and in case of overheating of device shutdown mobile to prevent it from further damage.
+Today smartphones have inbuilt thermometer sensors, with the help of thermometer sensors mobiles are unable to monitor the temperature of the mobile and the environment.
+This helps to display the temperature to the user and in case of overheating of the device shut down the mobile to prevent it from further damage.

-Bio-metric sensors are used to enhance mobiles security by using different bio-metric measures to lock and unlock mobile devices.
+Bio-metric sensors are used to enhance mobile security by using different biometric measures to lock and unlock mobile devices.
 Fingerprint recognition, face recognition, IRIS eye scanning, etc. Bio-metric sensors provide more security to mobile devices in a more convenient way.

 10. NFC (Near Field Communication):

-NFC sensor is available in some smartphone, with the help of this sensor the mobile can communicate with nearby NFC device by bringing both devices within 4-inch range.
+NFC sensor is available in some smartphones, with the help of this sensor the mobile can communicate with nearby NFC devices by bringing both devices within a 4-inch range.
 Each device shares a high range frequency to communicate with each other through encrypted data sending.
 There is no need for battery support for the NFC device to work.
-Mainly this is used to share videos, photos, make payments in a much secure way as both devices are supposed to hold very near to each other.
+Mainly this is used to share videos, and photos, and make payments in a much more secure way as both devices are supposed to hold very near to each other.